High Intensity Drug Trafficking Area: In popular culture

-In popular culture, HIDTA was featured in an episode of Law & Order entitled "Locomotion".
-It aired in the show's 15th year (2004–2005 season).
+HIDTA featured in the Law & Order episode "Locomotion", from the show's 15th season (2004–05).
 The two primary homicide detectives visited the HIDTA Branch in Greenpoint, Brooklyn.

 During episode 2 of the first season of True Detective the audience learns of Rust Cohle's previous law enforcement history, including participation in the HIDTA program.

 HIDTA is also featured in crime writer Patricia Cornwell's novel Black Notice.
-A HIDTA squad is involved in the search for a brutal murderer.
+An HIDTA squad is involved in the search for a murderer.

-The HIDTA program is mentioned multiple times in the miniseries We Own This City.
+The HIDTA program is frequently mentioned in the miniseries We Own This City.